-Heritage Barbecue's diner spinoff inside a Quonset hut — brisket barbacoa where bacon used to live.
+Heritage Barbecue's diner spinoff inside a vintage Quonset hut: brisket barbacoa in a former diesel shop.

 Le Hut Dinette is what happens when the people behind Heritage Barbecue fall in love with the diner format.
 Brenda and Daniel Castillo took over a vintage Quonset hut in Santa Ana's French Park and turned it into something between a Texas roadside stop, a Pinoy turo-turo, and a diner you'd find off a forgotten frontage road.
 Brisket barbacoa tacos, smoked chicken salad sandos, and the kind of sourcing rigor you'd expect from a James Beard nominee.